AnyLogic: History

 2015 marked the release of AnyLogiс 7.2 with the built-in database and the Fluid Library.
-Since 2015, AnyLogic Personal Learning Edition (PLE) is available for free for the purposes of education and self-education.
+Since 2015, AnyLogic Personal Learning Edition (PLE) has been available for free for the purposes of education and self-education.
 The PLE license is perpetual, but created models are limited in size.

 The new Road Traffic Library was introduced in 2016 with AnyLogic 7.3.

 AnyLogic 8 was released in 2017.
 Beginning with Version 8.0, the AnyLogic model development environment was integrated with AnyLogic Cloud, a web service for simulation analytics.

-The platform for AnyLogic 8 model development environment is Eclipse.
+The platform for the AnyLogic 8 model development environment is Eclipse.

+Starting with version 8.2, the software introduced dynamic imaging and improved GIS mapping.
+The Material Handling Library was added in version 8.3, providing advanced tools for simulating factories and warehouses.
+Subsequent versions continued to enhance these features, allowing for more complex and multi-level simulations, such as buildings and automated guided vehicle systems.

+AnyLogic 8.4 and later versions further refined transport and material handling capabilities, including introducing transporters that move without guidance paths and more flexible conveyor systems.
+AnyLogic 8.7 expanded capabilities with overhead cranes, pedestrian area simulations with capacity restrictions, and support for social distancing rules.

+With version 8.8, the transition to Java 11 streamlined the coding process, enhancing model creation and execution.
+AnyLogic 8.9 incorporated Git for better version control and introduced a memory dump analyzer for improved debugging.
+In AnyLogic 8.9.2, the NVIDIA Omniverse Connector was introduced, allowing users to link their simulations with detailed animations.
+This connection lets users export 3D models from AnyLogic to NVIDIA Omniverse, enhancing the visual quality and facilitating collaboration.